suyogduttjain/pixelobjectness/README.md

 }
 ```

+These models are free for research and academic purposes.
+However its patent pending so please contact us for any commercial use.

 ## Using the pretrained models:

 This model is trained using Deeplab-v1 caffe library.
 Please cite [1] and [2] if you use the code.